The Insight You Never Apply Is Just Entertainment

 The research points to one intervention that consistently works: implementation intentions.
 The concept is simple but powerful—instead of vague goals ("I want to be a better listener"), you create specific if-then plans that link a situation to an action ("If I'm in a one-on-one meeting, then I will ask at least one open-ended question before offering my opinion").

 The mechanism is elegant.
-By forming an if-then plan in advance, you essentially outsource the decision to your environment.
+By forming an if-then plan in advance, you essentially delegate the decision to your environment.
 The situation becomes the prompt.
 You don't have to remember to act—the context reminds you.

 This is the opposite of how most people approach learning.
 We extract insights from books and talks, store them somewhere, and hope we'll remember them when relevant.
 But the moment of relevance arrives, and the insight is nowhere to be found.
 It's buried in a note-taking app, trapped in a highlight, forgotten in a notebook.